Jeddah International Airport (closed 1981): Growth

-During the 1970s, squadrons No. 4 Squadron RSAF, No. 16 Squadron RSAF, and No. 20 under the 8 Wing were established and based at Jeddah Airport.
+By the 1970s, Jeddah International Airport controlled a flight information region.
+At the time, aircraft entering Saudi Arabian airspace would have to report their position to either two information regions, which were located at Jeddah and Dhahran.
+This information would be reported once every 30 minutes, which included nationality, flight registration, altitude, time at reported position, flying conditions, and ground speed, ensuring safe flights.
+Jeddah International Airport was also declared as a "customs aerodrome", which required aircraft to depart from the airport to fully leave the country.
+Foreign aircraft were also only allowed to arrive at the airport.
 In 1973, these international airlines served Jeddah International Airport: Air Algérie, Balkan Bulgarian Airlines, JAT Yugoslav Airlines, Ceskoslovenske Aerolinie (CSA), Ariana Afghan Airlines, Air Afrique, Air Guinée, Afghan Airlines, and Iraqi Airways.
-In the same year, the administration realized the numbers were increasing, so they rushed the construction of an additional 8 new buildings with an area of 65,935 square metres, able to accommodate 10,000 pilgrims in total.
+In the same year, the administration rushed the construction of eight additional buildings with an area of 65,935 m2, able to accommodate 10,000 pilgrims in total.
 The construction also included an additional transit hall to the airport.